mjslamot/Snowman-Project/README.md

 The animated images in the first two videos were created using Java
 I used random values to create the christmas tree, horizon and snowfall
-Unfortunately, the laptop on which the project was saved broke, so the source code is unavailable and the cellphone-taken videos are the only copies I have of the project.
+The source code is in process of being added, give me 10 minutes

 The third image was a bonus assignment for my CS135 course which was created using Racket
 This project was inspired by the first, and makes use of random values to randomly create the horizon